theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

 ## Contributor Guidelines

 This section will explain how you can contribute in detail.
+You can give feedback on our [feedback form](https://forms.gle/RnUYGa7usJgHoa5E8).

 ### Teachers in Secondary Education